luketpickering/GiBUU-t2k-dev/dox/Quickstart.md

   * `Generate_DUNE_numuCC_Ar_Events_GIBUU`
   * `Generate_NuMi_numuCC_Ar_Events_GIBUU`

+## Cluster jobs

   To generate a serious amounts of events, using a batch system is advised.
   **Important:** Remeber to change the `SEED` for each job!

+  There is a set of example scripts that live in ${GIBUUTOOLSROOT}/batchjobs.
+  These are written to work with SGE qsub.
+Executing GenerateAll.sh will send off about 500 jobs, generating O(2 million) events for 5 fluxes, and at two settings for each flux.
+It will also hold queue the conversion to StdHep process, which will automatically run after the events have been generated.

+  The Generate_Batch.sh script is a more generic script for submitting jobs to create a single event vector which contains interactions on some target, optionally with <N> hydrogen atoms (e.g. CH2-target at MiniBooNE), optionally also generating NC interactions, and optionally you can also include the wrong-sign background flux (numubar in numu beam and vice versa).
+Execute `${GIBUUTOOLS}/bacthjobs/Generate_Batch.sh -?` to see a list of options.

+  If you environment for executing GiBUU requires any additional setup other than `${GIBUUTOOLS}/setup.sh`, then you will need to add your environment setup to ${GIBUUTOOLS}/batchjobs/RunGiBUUBatch.sh, this is the script that will be run on the compute nodes.